- This event has passed.

 Productive reforestation for living rural landscapes

-During this workshop, participants will learn about selective management of forests in Greece.
+During this workshop, participants will learn about selective management of forests in Greece and community afforestation projects in Romania.
 Moreover, they will explore problems and solutions concerning new challenges faced by forest workers and enterprises in the frame of the energy crisis & increased firewood demand, as well as the associated effects on biodiversity conservation in forest and agroforestry ecosystems.

 15:00-18:00 Study visit – Forest visit organised in partnership with informal activist group Codrii Iașilor (Old Woods of Iasi).